If you are in the reserves or National Guard, your Tricare health care options change depending on your status.

 - Tricare West (HealthNet): 1-844-866-9378

-- Overseas (International SOS): See website for regional phone directory
+- Overseas (International SOS): See the website for the international phone directory

 Tricare Reserve Select: Advantages

-- Freedom of choice: Beneficiaries can choose from any Tricare-authorized provider for health care.
+- Freedom of Choice: Beneficiaries can choose from any Tricare-authorized provider.
 Selecting in-network providers will lower out-of-pocket costs.

-- Affordable comprehensive health care: This plan is more affordable than many comparable health care offerings in the civilian marketplace and is, therefore, a good option for many eligible Reservists or Guardsmen and their families.
+- Affordable Care: This plan is more affordable than many comparable health care offerings in the civilian marketplace.

 Tricare Reserve Select: Disadvantages

 - Activation and Deactivation Headaches: You must call Tricare to enroll in Tricare Prime when you activate, then back to Tricare Reserve Select again when you deactivate.
 While this should be a seamless transition, problems or delays with your orders can create coverage gaps.